Please ensure Javascript is enabled for purposes of website accessibility

 Addressing Impacts of COVID-19 on School Districts

-The coronavirus pandemic has affected public education in unprecedented ways and has left lasting impacts on students, teachers, and staff.
-We're working with districts to meet the challenges COVID-19 has caused or exacerbated, and ensure resources are maximized to support students and their needs.
+The coronavirus pandemic affected public education in unprecedented ways and left lasting impacts on students, teachers, and staff.
+We're working with districts to meet the challenges COVID-19 created or exacerbated, and ensure resources are maximized to support students and their needs.

 LEARN MORE